Recitey is now in early access.Download the beta

 Type less.
 Ship the same.

 Built-in Windows dictation lacks punctuation.
-Wispr Flow is Mac-only.
-The accessibility road on Windows has been thin.
+Wispr Flow is Mac-first.
+Recitey runs on both Windows and macOS (Apple Silicon).
+The accessibility road has been thin on both.

 Recitey punctuates and paragraphs without you thinking about it.
 Hotkey-driven, never menu hunting.
 The free tier is uncapped because the model runs on your machine.